 The following are some of the many benefits health professionals associate with getting a good night’s rest.

-What the researchers concluded is that sleep has links to several brain functions, including:
+Researchers noted that sleep has links to several brain functions, including:

 There have been several studies throughout the years that have linked obesity and poor sleep patterns.

-- better performance intensity
+- better endurance

 - more energy